havenwood/emojis/README.md

 # Emojis

-A Ruby gem for Emojis!
-Over 700 Emoji symbols ready to use.
+A Ruby gem for Emojis! :heart: :heart: :heart: Over 700 Emoji symbols ready to use.
 Emojis gem is based upon Apple and Google's UTC Subcommittee proposal for Unicode Symbols for Emoji.

 ## Installation